department-of-veterans-affairs/vets-website/_education/4-tools-education-career-counseling.md

 -	You will be discharged from active duty within six months
 -	You were discharged from active duty not more than one year ago
 -	You qualify for educational assistance under Chapters 30, 31, 32, 33, 35, 1606, and 1607
--	You and your qualified dependents are eligible for and have entitlement to education assistance under Chapters 30, 31, 32, 33, 35, 1606, and 1607.
+-	You and your qualified dependents are eligible for and have entitlement to education assistance under the [Post-9/11 GI Bill](LINK TO PAGE).

 #### Who is covered